Chartwell’s Best Practices Awards

 The purpose of Chartwell’s Best Practices Awards is to identify and celebrate excellence in initiatives aimed at improving customer experience, communications, and awareness in the electric, gas, and water utility industry.
 Additionally, this awards program serves to facilitate the sharing of innovative, successful ideas with others in the industry.

-In recognition of excellence in the following categories, three utilities will be awarded during Chartwell’s EMACS Conference with gold, silver and bronze recognition.
-Winning utilities will be notified in July 2024.
+In recognition of excellence in the following categories, utilities will be awarded during Chartwell’s EMACS Conference with gold, silver, and bronze recognition.
+Winning utilities will be notified in late June 2025.
 All winners and finalists will be contacted shortly after the announcement to participate in a case study on their efforts and discuss logistics for either a presentation at the conference or a Chartwell webinar.
-Learn more and enter here.
+Learn more here.

-Gold winners agree to present on their award-winning projects at EMACS: The Customer Experience Conference.
-Silver and Bronze winners agree to present on their efforts during a Chartwell webinar.
+Gold winners in select categories agree to present their award-winning projects at EMACS: The Customer Experience Conference.
+Silver and Bronze winners agree to present their efforts during a Chartwell webinar.

 • Excellence in Digital Experience